tilt-dev/company/development/README.md

 All known open bugs should be listed in the [Bugs Clubhouse space](https://app.clubhouse.io/windmill/stories/space/4729/bugs).
 Some bugs are also listed in [GitHub issues](https://github.com/windmilleng/tilt/labels/bug).
 But these should be a subset of the entire set of open bugs in the Clubhouse space.

 ### Fix a bug at anytime
 We believe in shipping a quality experience for both Tilt and Tilt Cloud.
 So Tilters are encouraged to use their own judgment in picking up a bug to fix at anytime, if they think it's the best use of their time at that moment, ahead of other priorities.
-Nobody should ever need experience to fix a bug.
+Nobody should ever need permission to fix a bug.

 ### Exterminator assigns bugs
 The [Exterminator](../user-support/README.md) is responsible triaging user support requests, including bugs.
 The Exterminator may fix a bug themself, or assign another Tilter to fix, coordinating appropriate people and circumstances.